AegorinDevelopment/figura-avatars/README.md

 ### Action
 Adds an action to the actionwheel to execute the action command, activating the chat function in the dev section in figura is needed

+### AnimKeys
+Adds option to toggle animations on or off with keys on your keyboard